| Rabbi Eliezer Shemtov

 First of all, there is the idea that not only is he forbidden to determine his own situation, he is not even able to do so.
 One cannot judge oneself objectively, blinded as he is by the bribery of self-love.
 One does not see his own failures as such; he will either justify them or end up blaming others.

-The Rebbe —may his merit shield us— points out that there is one more lesson embedded here.
-If we were to change the place of the comma and understand the word “chutz” as “out” in addition to “besides”, it would read as follows: Kol hanegaim Adam roeh chutz, minig’ei atzmo, which would mean: All the defects that one sees outside (i.e. in another), [come] from him.
-Beautiful!
-If you see spots on someone, it’s because you and your eyes are stained.
+The Rebbe —may his merit shield us— points out that there is an additional lesson embedded here.
+If we were to change the place of the comma and understand the word “chutz” as “outside” in addition to “besides”, it would read as follows: Kol hanegaim Adam roeh chutz, minig’ei atzmo, which would mean: All the defects that one sees outside (i.e. in another), [come] from him.
+Wow!
+If you see spots on someone else, it’s very possible that it's because you and your eyes are stained.
 A psychologist would say that you are merely projecting your own shortcomings onto the other.

-And finally: When spots appeared on the walls of one’s house, when communicating this to the Kohén, he did not say “I have tzaraat on the walls of my house”, but, rather, “I have ‘kenega’, something similar to tzaraat”.
-The Kohen would come check and determine if indeed it was or not tzaraat.
+And finally: When spots appeared on the walls of one’s house, when communicating this to the Kohén, he did not say “I have tzaraat on the walls of my house”, but, rather, “I have ‘kenega’, something that appears to be tzaraat”.
+The Kohen would come to evaluate the situation and determine if indeed it was or not tzaraat.
 Here we have yet another powerful lesson: do not rush to condemn even yourself.
 Always be aware of the possibility that when you see “something”, it may be that it is merely similar to “something”.
 Don’t jump to conclusions before making sure of the facts by confirming them through the more objective and qualified perspective of the “Kohen”.

 So, this week’s tools are: